koalanik/koalanik.github.io/essays/a-reflection-on-typescript.md

 ## TypeScript’s Strength
 Where TypeScript really stands out for me is in how it forces clear, readable code.
-This is especially useful when working with other people and their code, streamlining the process of understanding and communication.
+This is especially useful when working with other people and their code, streamlining the process of understanding and communication.This is also very beneficial to me as it forced me to polish up my bad coding habits.
 Learning to effectively contribute to projects in team settings is one of my main goals this semester and TypeScript’s potential shines through its ability to clearly define everything.

 ## My Take on Athletic Software Engineering
 The learning style of my current software engineering class seems to have its pros and cons for me.
-Being able to practice at home with the “Workout of the Day” (WOD) has been an effective source of practice.
-However, the in-class WODs have been very stressful.
-I feel a lot more stressed with the presence of so many other people in the same timed environment.
+Being able to practice at home with the WOD's has been an effective source of practice.
 I feel the time limit pressures me to focus on completion of the assignment, rather than taking the time to understand what I’m building.

 I’ve realized that the self-study method is not the best fit for me.
-I’d prefer to use the time in class to learn about the material through hands-on practice, without the clock ticking.
 As far as homework, I really enjoyed going through the Javascript basics on FreeCodeCamp.
 I liked the linear process of each lesson being very short, but incrementally building upon the last lesson.
 Being able to practice at my own pace with immediate feedback encourages and reinforces material the best for me.